KamilaPasternak/fashion-retail-sales-analysis/README.md

 Additionally, a substantial share of products was classified as overstocked or extremely overstocked, suggesting potential inefficiencies in stock allocation and replenishment planning.

 ### 5. Key Findings
-* The company is profitable and experiencing year-over-year growth.
+* The company is experiencing consistent year-over-year revenue growth.
 * The profit is primarily due to an increase in sales volume rather than an increase in average selling price.
 * Analysis by country revealed a consistent sales pattern across all markets.
 * In a global context, seasonality is present, with November and December being the best months for sales.